Jeannie - posted on 05/17/2016 ( no moms have responded yet )

 I would like to share my story related to my divorce, to see if anyone might have experienced anything remotely similar and have suggestions regarding childcare and legal assistance.

 I only returned to the marital domicile upon the urging of my former attorney, who cautioned she would "put it in writing "if I refused to follow her advice to return, which she believed would've been detrimental to my case.
 When my former spouse and I first separated, I was in a much better financial position, and I'm currently struggling just to get by.
-I depleted my savings to cover all child care related costs and expenses during the separation, as my former spouse agreed to cover all expenses related to maintaining the marital domicile as current until we could decide what to do with the property.
-The problem is, the family court order drafted in August 2015 reflecting this also contained errors, and referenced that I would be contributing half of the monthly mortgage and maintenance fees on the marital domicile, and the issue of how child-related expenses/tuition would be covered was left open.
+I depleted my savings to cover all child-related costs/expenses during the separation, as my former spouse agreed to cover all expenses related to the marital domicile until we could decide what to do with the property.
+The problem is, the family court order drafted in August 2015 reflecting this also contained errors, and referenced that I would be contributing half of the monthly mortgage and maintenance fees, and the issue of how child-related expenses/tuition would be covered was left open.
 My former spouse and his attorney were consistently aware of my intentions/efforts to return to the marital domicile, and at mediation, they both certified verbally and in writing that all accounts related to the marital Property were current as of December 1, 2015.
 Approximately one month after returning to the property however, I learned that I was facing two foreclosure actions, because my former spouse failed to Pay the monthly mortgage and maintenance fees on time.
-Although he ultimately entered into a payment plan agreement with an attorney collections firm for the arrears on the maintenance account, he accepted a trial loan modification for the mortgage.
+Although he ultimately entered into a payment plan with an attorney collections firm for the arrears on the maintenance account, he accepted a trial loan modification for the mortgage.
 I believe I have legal recourse, as I clearly entered into a marital settlement based on fraudulent information.
 To make matters worse, my former attorney informed me the day prior to mediation that she would be withdrawing from my case if I did not settle, as she stated I did not have the finances to take the case to trial and it was an inconvenience for her to represent me in another county.
 It was an eight hour long mediation that was extremely grueling and exhausting, and I was pressured to sign or face a loss of representation.

 Since the divorce was finalized, I consulted with a few attorneys by phone, but do not have funds to cover another lawyer.
 Instead, I am following suggestions from friends and colleagues to focus on rebuilding my business instead of focusing on what my ex should be paying for child support (I agreed to reduced monthly support payments thinking my settlement amount would be double).
 The only consistent barrier to really furthering my professional endeavors is finding childcare, as I have been working primarily to cover this expense.
-My former spouse also agreed that mediation to cover half of private child care costs, acknowledging the significant commute I must make to work each day.
-Unfortunately he has failed to pay that as well as half of our daughters dental insurance premiums.
-I tried going the pro se and filing a motion, only to feel lost at the law library.
+My former spouse also agreed at mediation to cover half of private child care costs, acknowledging the significant commute I must make to work each day.
+He has failed to pay that as well as half of our daughters dental insurance premiums.
+I tried going pro se and filing a motion, only to feel lost at the law library.
 My former spouse still has a lawyer (an aggressive and insulting one to boot), and I feel as though legally, all I can do is wait for him to drag me into court and I would then have an opportunity to defend myself.

 I am curious about two possible cost-effective childcare options, which might include finding someone reliable looking for a live-in opportunity with a part time childcare schedule, or bartering childcare with other single moms.
 In addition, I am interested in meeting/connecting with like-minded and similar-aged single moms in my community to get together for play dates or just for conversation/emotional support.
 I have always been apprehensive about meeting people on the Internet, however my options are dwindling at this point.
 Any suggestions are welcome, as I practically work to pay for private childcare.
 In addition, I would be interested in hearing anyone's experiences/recommendations with mentoring/life coaching services specific to the adjustment involved in becoming a single mother.
 Thank you in advance, and I look forward to hearing any suggestions.